stolar-xyz/movies-browser/README.md

 ## Features

-- display popular movies and people
+- display movies and people with their details
-- display details of videos and people by clicking on them
+- display more details of movies and people by clicking on them
 - search bar for movies and people depending on which part of the page you are in
 - display results in the search field after entering a query
 - possibility of expanding the cast and crew in the details of the movie and person